Today I have with me the author of With or Without You Brian Farrey, to talk about his favorite authors!

 Hey, guess what.
 MY BOOK IS OUT TODAY!
 Yes, that’s right.
 May 24th is the official release of With or Without You.
 So it’s extra special to be spending today on Mariah’s blog and discussing writers I adore.

 I always feel uncomfortable singling out favorite authors.
 I don’t know why.
-Possibly because I love so many writers that I feel like a parent singling out imagea favorite child.
+Possibly because I love so many writers that I feel like a parent singling out a favorite child.
 I think the ones that inevitably become the ones I discuss when pressed are those that I can genuinely say I’ve learned from.
 Or that I hope to learn from, after more study.

 So here, in no particular order, are a few authors whose work I admire and learn from: